Deep Neural Network-aided Soft-Demapping in Optical Coherent Systems: Regression versus Classification: Comparison of Soft-Demapping based on Regression or Classification

-In this final subsection, we highlight the training process of all equalizers used in this paper, considering not only the problem of overfitting but also the speed of convergence for such equalizers.

-First, we compare how many epochs each task required to reach the best possible result.
-For some selected cases discussed in our paper, Table.~\ref{Table_epochs} displays the training time for the biLSTM and MLP equalizers.
-When comparing the regression and classification in terms of the number of epochs required to obtain the highest Q-factor, no significant difference in training time was identified, at first.
-However, for roughly the same amount of training epochs, we can affirm that the regression was more successful because it delivered greater performance outputs.

-Finally, we would like to note out that when we lowered the learning rate, we saw a reduction in overfitting in the classification task.
-Fig.~\ref{Fig_train} shows the example case of 32-QAM at 10~dBm using the SSMF link, where three training and testing MI curves for the biLSTM equalizer are shown for the three learning rates: $10^{-3}$, $ 10^{-4}$, and $5\times 10^{-5}$.
+Finally, we would like to note that when we lowered the learning rate, we saw a reduction in overfitting in the classification task.
+Fig.~\ref{Fig_train} shows the example case of 32-QAM at 10~dBm using the SSMF link, where training and testing AIR curves for the biLSTM equalizer are shown for the three learning rates: $10^{-3}$, $ 10^{-4}$, and $5\times 10^{-5}$.
 As can be seen, for $10^{-3}$ the overfitting is much more intense than when using lower learning rates.
 However, even with such low learning rates as $5 \times10^{-5}$, the performance after 5000 epochs of training, was not better than that with either the regression or compared to the best case with the classification with $10^{-3}$ learning rate.
-Also, the overfitting could be seen as the training ML level grew faster than the testing level.
-The maximum MI measured with the test dataset is shown by the black dashed line in Fig.~\ref{Fig_train}.
-It is evident from this figure that lowering down the learning rate did not result in any considerable improvement for our test cases.
+Also, the overfitting could still be seen, as the training AIR level grew faster than the testing level.
+The maximum AIR measured with the test dataset is shown by the black dashed line in Fig.~\ref{Fig_train}.
+It is evident from this figure that lowering the learning rate did not result in any dramatic improvement in AIR for our test case.
+Next, we begin the investigation of the possible causes of the training challenges for the multi-class and multi-label classifiers using the learning rate equal to $ 10^{-4}$.